How to Fix Common Paper Shredder Problems?

 - Shredder Select: Cleaning Tips for your Paper Shredder – We recommend this page for further information about how to clean your shredder.
 The page focuses on the cleaning steps before oiling the blades.

-- wikiHow: How to Oil a Shredder – This page also does a good job at explaining the step-by-step process of oiling your shredder with visual aids.
+- wikiHow: How to Oil a Shredder – This page also does a good job of explaining the step-by-step process of oiling your shredder with visual aids.
 It explains two different methods, both consisting of five or six steps.

 - Shredder oil and lubricant sheets – how to maintain a paper shredder – We recommend watching this video for a short but professional explanation of the importance of oiling your shredder and the different methods for doing it.